Forms

 Double opt-in on forms

-If the mailing list linked to your form has double opt-in (DOI) enabled, the flow works like this:
+If the topic linked to your form has double opt-in (DOI) enabled, the flow works like this:

-Double opt-in is configured at the list level, not the form level.
-See Mailing Lists for setup details.
+Double opt-in is configured at the topic level, not the form level.
+See Topics for setup details.

 Embedding your form